Living

 Bring Out the Power Washer

 “Spring means it’s time to bust out one of my favorite cleaning appliances: the power washer.
 We blast off a season’s worth of dirt and grime from anything that can withstand the high-pressure tool.
 Our outside walkways, back deck, garage floor, lawn furniture–I’m coming for it all.
 It’s oddly satisfying watching the before/after results appear before your eyes as dirt drips away.
-Once it dries, pour yourself a drink, sit down, and enjoy your newly-cleaned outside furniture!” – Alaina K.
+Once it dries, pour yourself a drink, sit down, and enjoy your newly-cleaned outside furniture!” -Alaina K.

 “Spring also means the opening day of our small apartment terrace which gets pretty murky after months of New York winter (dust, snow—you name it!).
-Power washing the terrace floors and tossing/replacing any items that may have gotten damaged over the winter—old beach toys, outdoor pillows we forgot to store, etc.—always gets top billing on our spring cleaning list.” – Robi C.
+Power washing the terrace floors and tossing/replacing any items that may have gotten damaged over the winter—old beach toys, outdoor pillows we forgot to store, etc.—always gets top billing on our spring cleaning list.” –Robi C.

 Clean the Cleaning Supplies

-“Each spring, I replace my toilet scrubbers, sponges, and bleach all of my cleaning rags so I know that everything I’m cleaning is as sterile as possible, and I am not spreading old germs around.” – Melissa G.
+“Each spring, I replace my toilet scrubbers, sponges, and bleach all of my cleaning rags so I know that everything I’m cleaning is as sterile as possible, and I am not spreading old germs around.” -Melissa G.

 “When you realize that your vacuum isn’t sucking up dirt and grime like it used to, don’t fork out an arm and a leg right away to replace it.
 Instead, remember to empty out your vacuum, change the filter, and thoroughly clean any of its removable parts.
 Maybe this is an obvious task that I blocked out of my mind, but I know I can’t be the only one.
-I remember the first time I did this, I was so shocked at how much debris I had let accumulate—no wonder it wasn’t working!” – Brett Nicole H.
+I remember the first time I did this, I was so shocked at how much debris I had let accumulate—no wonder it wasn’t working!” -Brett Nicole H.

-Be Strategic & Resourceful
+Be Strategic and Resourceful

 Repurpose old (clean) socks as kid-friendly dust rags.
 Socks are so easy to put on your hand and wipe down shelves, tables, and more.
 Plus, they might get kids excited about helping as their sock puppet ‘cleaners’ head around the house.
-Throw the socks in the washer to be ready for their next cleaning adventure.” – Kathy S.
+Throw the socks in the washer to be ready for their next cleaning adventure.” -Kathy S.

 Choose one room or area to focus on per day.
 If you try to do the whole house in a day or two, you’ll start to burn out and either A) not finish or B) start getting a little lazy and not do as deep of a clean as you’d hoped for (I’ve been there).
-Choose one room or area to focus on per day so it has your undivided attention and doesn’t get overwhelming.” – McKenna P.
+Choose one room or area to focus on per day so it has your undivided attention and doesn’t get overwhelming.” -McKenna P.

 Make Cleaning Enjoyable

 “I’ll be the first to admit that cleaning is not my favorite household chore (in fact, I’d much rather relax with a load of laundry that needs to be folded).
 But when the time comes and I can’t put it off any longer, I like to make my cleaning experience as enjoyable as possible my listening to my favorite podcast while I work.
 For me, this is always a true crime podcast (Morbid is a personal favorite), but this tip works just as well with any type of podcast or your favorite playlist.
-Watch how much faster each task becomes when you take your mind off of it.” – Brett Nicole H.
+Watch how much faster each task becomes when you take your mind off of it.” -Brett Nicole H.

 10 Organization Hacks on TikTok That Are So Satisfying to Watch